How to Encrypt Java Class Files (.dex) in Android Apps

 Figure 1: Fusion Set that will contain the Dex File Encryption feature

-3. Follow the steps in Sections 2.2.1-2.2.2 of this article, Building the Dex File Encryption feature via Appdome Console, to add the Dex File Encryption feature to this Fusion Set.
+2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Dex File Encryption feature to your Fusion Set via the Appdome Console.

-3. When you select the Dex File Encryption you'll notice that your Fusion Set you created in step 2.1.1 now bears the icon of the protection category that contains Dex File Encryption
+3. When you select the Dex File Encryption you'll notice that the Fusion Set you created in step 2.1 now bears the icon of the protection category that contains Dex File Encryption.

 Fusion Set applied Dex File Encryption